His strength is made perfect in weakness.

 How a Strong Faith Looks To Me

-- Knowledge of where you are spiritually, your flaws and strengths.
+- Knowledge of where you are spiritual, your flaws and strengths.

 - Daily self-evaluation and daily fixation on Jesus.
 Fix your eyes on Him.